squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

 If you look at the `Comparator` interface, you notice that it is a functional interface.
 It has only one abstract method called `compare()`.
 This makes it a perfect candidate to be used in lambdas.

 ### Comparator example using a lambda expression

-Now, let’s see how we can write the same logic using a lambda expression.
+Now, let's see how we can write the same logic using a lambda expression.
 When writing lambdas, we only need to consider the input parameters and the method body.

 Below is the signature of the `compare()` method.